As an expert in e-commerce, I've seen firsthand how crucial it is to choose the right eCommerce platform when starting or scaling an online business.

 Shopify is highly customizable, with many apps offering deep integrations and the ability to extend your store’s functionality.

-Shopify’s app market caters to small businesses and enterprises, from advanced marketing automation to customer service enhancements.
+Shopify’s app market caters to small businesses and enterprises, offering solutions ranging from advanced marketing automation to customer service enhancements.

-For businesses with unique needs, Shopify’s app ecosystem and open API make it possible to create tailored solutions without extensive development knowledge.
+For businesses with unique needs, Shopify’s app ecosystem and open API enable the creation of tailored solutions without extensive development expertise.

 8. Drawbacks and Limitations: Ecwid vs Shopify